MTgeophysics/mtpy-v2/README.md

 # Description

 `mtpy` provides tools for working with magnetotelluric (MT) data.
 MTpy-v2 is an updated version of [mtpy](https://github.com/MTgeophysics/mtpy).
 Many things have changed under the hood and usage is different from mtpy v1.
 The main difference is that there is a central data type that can hold transfer functions and then read/write to your modeling program, plot, and analyze your data.
 No longer will you need a directory of EDI files and then read them in everytime you want to do something.
 You only need to build a project once and save it to an MTH5 file and you are ready to go.
 All metadata uses [mt-metadata](https://github.com/kujaku11/mt-metadata).

+# Installation

+## Using Pip

+`> pip install mtpy-v2`

+## Using conda

+`> conda install -c conda-forge mtpy-v2`

-## Functionality
+# Functionality

 - Read/write transfer function files (EDI, EMTFXML, J-file, Z-file, AVG-file) using [mt-metadata](https://github.com/kujaku11/mt-metadata)
 - Read/write [MTH5](https://github.com/kujaku11/mth5) files for full surveys/project in a single file
 - Utility functions for GIS

-### Plotting
+## Plotting

 - Single transfer function
   - apparent resistivity and phase